 At the conclusion of the process on December 14, 2017, the Compensation Committee approved the compensation arrangements for fiscal 2018 outlined above.
 We also recommended to the Board of Directors that the Company enter into the Employment Agreement and equity award agreements with Mr. Sintros.
-Based on this recommendation, on December 14, 2017, the Board of Directors authorized the Company to enter into the Employment Agreement and other equity award agreements with Mr. Sintros are described below.
+Based on this recommendation, on December 14, 2017, the Board of Directors authorized the Company to enter into the Employment Agreement and other equity award agreements with Mr. Sintros.
+Our Employment Agreement and other equity award agreements with Mr. Sintros are described below.